EasonJiang94/INFSCI2560-Activity-9/README.md

 * Database - This is the name of the database you created in the cloud.

-To test your application, you can use [Postman](https://www.postman.com) or Hoppscotch](https://hoppscotch.io) to insert some books.
+To test your application, you can use [Postman](https://www.postman.com) or [Hoppscotch](https://hoppscotch.io) to insert some books.
 Try the API calls below to see if you can add and list the books in your database.

+**NOTE**: If you use Hoppscotch, you need to turn on the proxy in the [settings](https://hoppscotch.io/settings/)

 API tests with Postman